teanmi/teanmi/README.md

 <h1>👋Hello, I am Michael</h1>

-<p>I am a Full-stack Developer with a passion to learn more in the exciting world of code.
+<p>I am a full-stack Developer with a passion to learn more in the exciting world of code.
 I love trying to build creative and visually appealing websites that work for all users.
 If you have questions or potential opportunities you can email me at michael@mtelakowicz.com.</p>

 <h3>My Current Tech Stack:</h3>
 <p>